oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 * **Milestone 1:**
   - Show translation cards according to the order of the content flow in the lesson.
-  - Link to the exploration editor so that the original lesson can be seen.
+  - Link to the exploration editor so that the original lesson can be seen ([Mock](https://docs.google.com/document/d/1lIXkcQwPcPeS715vhX6mY-lowzltLxE8v2QQEvFadks/edit#heading=h.v0ksth5jphpg))
   - Show the size of the translation ([Mocks in progress](https://github.com/oppia/design-team/issues/53))
   - Allow translators to pin/unpin ([Mocks in progress](https://github.com/oppia/design-team/issues/53))

 * **Milestone 2:**
-  - Enable translation reviewers to revert the acceptance or rejection of cards.
-[We are currently in the process of deciding on the exact time limit that we allow to undo a review](https://docs.google.com/document/d/1lIXkcQwPcPeS715vhX6mY-lowzltLxE8v2QQEvFadks/edit?disco=AAAAn56QFwE).
+  - Ability to undo the acceptance or rejection of a translation card for up to 30 seconds.
   - Show image alt text below the image. ([Mocks in progress](https://github.com/oppia/design-team/issues/54))
   - Notify translation reviewers about new submissions by email.
 [Existing CD reviewer notification system](https://docs.google.com/document/d/1tuXPSHvUN6I32Rle7E2CQs5HONgtP3TMuA__bWEsoDY/edit#heading=h.qzrvkvw31j3i).